-To tighten the drive belt, start by loosening the four bolts that secure the engine to the engine mount using a 16mm wrench.
+To tighten the drive belt, start by loosening the four bolts that secure the engine to the engine mount.

-Now that the engine is free to slide on the engine mounting plate, turn the 16mm nut on the horizontal stud in the clockwise direction.
+Now that the engine is free to slide on the engine mounting plate, turn the nut on the horizontal stud in the clockwise direction.
 This will pull the engine towards the stud and apply more tension on the belt.
 Do this step incrementally while checking the belt for proper deflection.
 It is also important to ensure that the engine remains perpendicular to the drive belt.
 Over tightening can cause the engine to twist on the mounting plate, resulting in belt alignment issues and premature wear.
 Once the desired belt tension is set, tighten the four engine bolts.

-Alternatively, if the drive belt is too tight, the 16mm nut on the horizontal stud can be turned counter-clockwise.
+Alternatively, if the drive belt is too tight, the nut on the horizontal stud can be turned counterclockwise.